authcrunch/authcrunch.github.io/docs/authenticate/saml/20-azure.md

 The application is a Caddy web server running on port 3443 on `localhost`.
-This example meant to emphasize that the authorization is asynchronious.
+This example meant to emphasize that the authorization is asynchronous.
 That is when a user clicks on "My Gatekeeper" icon in Office 365, the browser takes the user to a sign in page at URL `https://localhost:3443/saml`.